s4ke/Master-Thesis/src/md/042-topologySkeletons.md

-If we compare the trace from a call using our Arrow definition of the `torus` (Fig. \ref{fig:torus_parrows_trace}) with the Eden version (Fig. \ref{fig:torus_eden_trace}) we can see that the behaviour of the Arrow version and execution times are comparable.
+If we compare the trace from a call using our Arrow definition of the `torus` (Fig. \ref{fig:torus_parrows_trace}) with the Eden version (Fig. \ref{fig:torus_eden_trace}) we can see that the behaviour of the Arrow version and execution times are comparable -- our port was successful.
 We discuss further benchmarks on larger clusters in more detail in Chapter \ref{sec:benchmarks}.

 ![Matrix multiplication with `torus` (PArrows).](src/img/torus_matrix_parrows_trace.pdf){#fig:torus_parrows_trace}